 Remember that most med school applicants are rejected.
 The competition is fierce for the limited spaces in med schools prestigious and otherwise.
 So you’re in good company.
 It’s a well-known fact that many a rejected student is accepted the second time around, and that adcoms appreciate persistence, as long as it’s accompanied by hard work.

-Believe it or not, earning good grades and a decent score on the MCAT—however challenging they may prove—are only the beginning to landing a spot in the medical school of your dreams.
-Extracurriculars boost med school applicants and can make the difference in acceptance or rejection.
-Before I go on, let me reassure you that you needn't freak out (unless [...]
+Believe it or not, extracurriculars for med school may be even more critical than earning good grades and a decent score on the MCAT.
+For many a pre-med, they've been key to landing a spot in the medical school of their dreams.
+Extracurriculars for med school applicants can make the difference in acceptance or rejection.
+Before I go on, [...]

 Sooo, what does the AMCAS medical school application look like?
 Check out what's in the AMCAS med school application packet!
 It's more than an application The AMCAS medical school application is not simply an application, like, say something you’d fill out to work at the local Subway or Kinkos or even a college application you’ve likely [...]